barttermorshuizen/akkuro-lending-ai-studio/README.md

 ## Contributing

 You are welcome to open issues or submit PRs to improve this app, however, please note that we may not review all suggestions.

+For detailed contributing guidelines, see our [Development Guide](./DEVELOPMENT.md#contributing).

 ## License